 Hackensack Golf Club – 12th – 194 yards

-The bold Charles Banks design in Emerson, New Jersey features a wonderful redan hole.
-The 11th has big features that Banks and his steam shovel were known for.
+Another bold Charles Banks design, this Emerson, NJ treasure features a wonderful redan hole.
+The 11th has big features for which Banks and his steam shovel were known.
 Until recently the tremendous kicker slope on the right was buried under rough.

 Midland Hills Country Club – 16th – 206 yards